tatou-tatou/Themes/Stendhal/Panel/README.md

 Then just add the two character variable name to

-    for Button in Vl Kb Sc
+    for Button in Wm Vl Kb Sc

 To configure what appears when you click on it, add another condition to the `case`.
 That condition must create content for the `message` variable.